viktorvano/RGB-LED-Strip/README.md

 ###### Network Settings info

-Your IP addresses in your LAN will be different and you need to change them in the project accortding to your router's network setting.
+Your IP addresses in your LAN will be different and you need to change them in the project according to your router's network setting.
 ESP8266 will have a dofferent IP address in your LAN and also your smartphone will have different IP aswell.
 Android Studio project has a hardcoded IP address of the ESP8266 server and also LED Strip Scheduler has hard coded IP addresses of the ESP and the smartphone.